 - Scottish Credit and Qualifications Framework (SCQF) Level 6 certificate.

-To become a Graduate member, you will need to have completed a qualification in OSH in one of the areas below:
+To become a Certified member, you will need to have completed a qualification in OSH in one of the areas below:

 - Level 6 qualification in accordance to EQF.